College Applications

 • Almost all colleges will require SAT or ACT scores (a few make these optional).
 Most will take your best score.

-• Some colleges charge a fee to apply, and some are free.
-Some charge you a fee, and then if you choose to attend, they refund the fee.
+• Some colleges charge a fee for applications, while others offer them for free.
+Some charge you a fee, and then, if you choose to attend, they refund the payment.
 Count the cost!

 Common App:

-Over 700 colleges use “Common Application” which is a single online application that is sent to multiple schools of your choosing.
-It is most useful for applying to many colleges.
+Over 700 colleges use the “Common Application,” a single online application that can be sent to multiple schools of your choice.
+It is beneficial when applying to numerous colleges.
 Only a few local colleges use it.
 See https://www.commonapp.org for more info.